salkuadrat/learning/packages/learning_translate/README.md

 # ML Translate

 The easy way to use ML Kit for on-device text translation in Flutter.
+With ML Kit's on-device Translation, you can dynamically translate text between more than 50 languages.

+## Limitations

+On-device translation is intended for casual and simple translations.
+The translation quality depends on the source and target languages.
+We recommend that you evaluate the quality of the translations for your specific use case.

+Also, ML Kit's translation models are trained to translate to and from English.
+When you translate between non-English languages, English is used as an intermediate translation, which can affect quality.

 ## Getting Started